-I’d recommend that you spend regular time on a stationary bike or a road bike and increase the level of difficulty and distance.
-If you have access to a pool, swim and do aquatic exercise on a regular schedule.
+I recommend that you spend regular time on a stationary bike or a road bike and increase the level of difficulty and distance.
+If you have access to a pool, swim and do aquatic exercise on a regular basis.

 Stay fit, keep the pounds off and eat wisely.
 My goal is to have two matching legs and two matching knees.
 I know I have plenty of work ahead of me but the first 7 months of recovery show that I’m on the right track.

 I hope this article has helped you plan your recovery from TKR.